renekreijveld/macOS_PHP_local_development/install.md

 ## Disclaimer

 This setup works fine on my macOS machines.
-I am no NginX, PHP and MariaDB expert so should something go wrong in your setup, check the sources I used.
+Should something go wrong in your setup, check the sources I used.

+A logfile is created during installation.

 ## Requirements

-- macOS Sequoia (tested on macOS Sequoia 15.3.1).
+- M1/M2/M3/M4 Mac running macOS Sequoia (tested on macOS Sequoia 15.3.1).
-- This installation assumes you are running Zsh in your terminal.
+- This installation assumes you are running the Zsh shell in your terminal.

 ## User resources